About Us

 Art

 The Foundation is a live, dynamic entity that evolves alongside art and its diverse contemporary manifestations and expressions.
-The institution is envisaged not only as a space for exhibitions and gatherings but also as a laboratory for innovation and experimentation in the arts.
+The museum is envisaged not only as a space for exhibitions and gatherings but also as a laboratory for innovation and experimentation in the arts.

 Education